ashley9368/Winstons-Fanclub-Project-1/READMEWinstonfanclub.md

 ![Home page image](assets/images/home-page.png)

-The how to play  button opens a modal showing the user how to play the game.
-The modal contains a close button which will close the modal, and show the home page again.
+The history page consists of more information about Winston Churchill at different stages in his life.

 ![History page image](assets/images/history-page.png)

-The history page consists of more information about Winston Churchill at different stages in his life.
+The signup page consists of a signup form to signup for daily emails about Churchill and the Club.

 ![Signup page image](assets/images/signup-page.png)

-The signup page consists of a signup form to signup for daily emails about Churchill and the Club.

 #### Future Implementations